heoconngoc/Daily-Problems/README.md

-Hello, these are some Leetcode problems that i spend half an hour - 1 hour every day to solve them.
+Hello, these are some problems that i spend half an hour - 1 hour every day to solve them by various coding language.
 I hope that these problems will help me to get better and better in coding and solving data structure and algorithms problems.
 Thanks for visiting here!